arif-banai/IDLogger/README.md

 # IDLogger
-## Check it out on Spigot.
-[IDLogger](https://www.spigotmc.org/resources/idlogger.62506/)

-Logs Player UUID and Player name to MySQL or SQLite DB.
-Useful for plugins that need to store player UUIDs, track a player's current name, or convert between the two.
+This is a plugin that uses a configurable data source (such as a database) to store a player's UUID and name.

+The intention is that this be used as a dependency for other plugins that need persistent UUID/name storage across servers.
+I made this for my own use in another plugin when I was updating my plugin to use UUIDs for the 1.8 update, which no longer made a username unique, instead being replaced by a Universally Unique IDentifier, or UUID.

 The current version officially supports 1.15, and has been updated to use BukkitScheduler to perform async tasks, which should help improve performance on any server that makes use of multiple threads.